microsoft/moaw/workshops/serverless-overview/workshop.md

 You will then select your `Azure Subscription`, `Microsoft.Storage.StorageAccounts` as a Resource Type and the actual storage account created earlier.

-Next step would be to configure the event type we want to listen to.
-In our case, we will select `Blob created` as the event type Item.
+Next step would be to configure the event type you want to listen to.
+In our case, you will select `Blob created` as the event type Item.

-Parameters below will help in filtering the events we want to listen to.
-In our case, we will filter on the `audios` container, and the `.wav` file extension.
+Parameters below will help in filtering the events you want to listen to.
+In our case, you will filter on the `audios` container, and the `.wav` file extension.
 The convention to filter on a specific blob container is as follows : `/blobServices/default/containers/<container-name>`.

 Finally, set the Event Grid `Subscription Name` to `evgs-audios-uploaded-<environment>-<region>-<application-name>-<owner>-<instance>`.